arogozhnikov/arogozhnikov.github.io/_posts/2026-02-01-protein-lms.markdown

 A model jointly optimized on two objectives: encoder-decoder protein completion and MLM denoising (with 15%, 20% or 50% masking probability, and apparently short spans were masked, not individual tokens).
 Both points contradict previous paper in this list &mdash; could be results of encoder-decoder architecture.

 Preprint leaves many questions unanswered:
-- model is deep (72 layers), so it could be just ineffecient
+- model is deep (72 layers), so it could be just inefficient
 - evaluation is limited to datasets without easy 'leaderboard' to estimate downstream performance.
 - I'm a bit concerned that ESM-2 and Ankh results were "sourced from ankh paper" instead of being reproduced.